Data-Driven Lipschitz Continuity: A Cost-Effective Approach to Improve Adversarial Robustness: Methodology

-It is worth emphasizing that by feeding all images in the set $\mathcal{S}$ once in track mode beforehand, the value of $c^{\text{th}}_i$ can be obtained.
-The elements satisfying the constraints are appropriately deactivated during inference.
-Notably, this operation does not necessitate gradient computations and incurs minimal time consumption, typically only a few minutes, even when executed on commonly used GPUs.
-In comparison to adversarial training, this process is nearly cost-free.
-The overall procedure shares many similarities with post-pruning techniques.
-Nevertheless, we posit that the proposed function is very similar to the ReLU function, as it suppresses the output values within a specific range, but the defined range in the forged function is adaptive to the observed dataset.
+Our method offers significant efficiency advantages in practical implementation as the threshold $c^{\text{th}}_i$ can be obtained by scanning all data in the set $\mathcal{S}$ once in track mode beforehand.
+This process requires no gradient computations and adds minimal computational overhead—typically just minutes even on consumer-grade GPUs.
+Compared to the substantial costs of adversarial training, our approach is essentially cost-free while providing meaningful robustness improvements.
+Conceptually, the proposed forged function operates analogously to a ReLU function, as it suppresses output values within a specific range, but with a key distinction: the defined range in our forged function is adaptively determined based on the characteristics of the observed dataset rather than being fixed.
+This data-driven adaptation enables our method to enhance robustness while preserving performance on natural examples.